Discover what you are naturally good at

 What are Competencies – Definition & Meaning

-Competencies are personal skills and knowledge that underpin capability.
+Competencies are also personal skills and knowledge that underpin capability.
 They provide an objective view of how your qualifications meet the needs of employers such as financial, educational, environmental, learning and training organizations.

 Competencies describe what people can do and their demonstrated capacity or performance level in carrying out defined activities or roles: ‘what they do (behavior), ‘how well they do it (capability), and ‘how often they have done this (performance).